gokepelemo/Test-Arch/README.md

 7. If the `CODE_REPOSITORY` is already set, run the `run-build-job.sh` script
 8. Run the `deploy-production-env.sh` script

+To use Github Workflows instead of shell scripts, add
 ### Features
 - Scalability
   - Implements the DOKS cluster autoscaling feature to add new nodes to the k8s cluster if it runs out of capacity.
 This can be updated on any of the deployment scripts.